wxgeorge/blogordial-soup/the-system.md

 Basic Examples: HOME, USER

-Have you ever wondered how your command interpreter (e.g. bash, zsh) knows to expand `~` into your home directory?
+Have you considered how your command interpreter (e.g. bash, zsh) knows to expand `~` into your home directory?
 Suppose it knows your user name (learning that is a lower turtle).
 Suppose that was communicated to it through the USER environment variable (that probably would be a good idea).
-If all users in your system had their home directories at "/Users/$USER", then it could infer the value of the home directory from the user name.
+If all users in your system had their home directories at "/Users/$USER", then your command interpreter could infer the value of the home directory from the user name.
 But the layout of apple systems is different than, say, Ubuntu.
 On Ubuntu, the home directory is "/home/$USER".
 We could be running the same command interpreter in both operating systems, and they have to know the correct location in each.

 One way to solve this problem would be that for bash, there's a code path that looks something like this: